 Start With What You Already Love

 The most common mistake homeowners make is choosing paint colors in a vacuum.
-Instead of scrolling through thousands of swatches, start by looking at what you already own and love -- a favorite piece of art, a cherished rug, or even a throw pillow that catches your eye every time you walk past it.
+Instead of scrolling through thousands of swatches, start by looking at what you already own and love -- a favorite piece of art, a cherished rug, or even a throw pillow that catches your eye.

 Understand Undertones